Time limit: 0

 In India, the concept of single citizenship is adopted from:

 In India, the concept of single citizenship is adopted from the British constitution.
 In India, only single citizenship is available to citizens.
 One cannot be a citizen of the state as well.

 Jayaprakash Narayan proposed partyless democracy in India.
 Jayaprakash Narayanan led his socialist group out of the Congress party in 1948 and later merged it with a Gandhian-oriented party to form the People’s Socialist Party.

 What is the maximum strength prescribed for State Legislative Assemblies?

-If the Anglo-Indian community does not get adequate representation in the Lok Sabha, two members of the community can be nominated by the
+In the absence of adequate representation of which community in the Lok Sabha, two members of that community were nominated by the President?

 Which innovative discussion process is introduced by the Indian parliament to the World Parliamentary systems?